francoislegd/BSCV_ROS/README.md

 However multiple publications inside various topics (such as `group/execute_trajectory`, `group/move_group` or `group/pickup ` and `group/place`) was not the best way to perform the pick and place scenario, since it was easier to modify the already existing code.

 In the pick_and_place demo script inside the subpackage turtlebot_arm_moveit_demos/bin directory, we originally wanted modifiy the virtual scene displayed in Rviz in order to make it correspond to what we saw in reality.
-Some implemented objects in the original script were commented an the dimensions of the table were changed to correspond
+Some implemented objects in the original script were commented and the dimensions of the table were changed. (put a pick) These change were removed since they were not useful (the robotic arm could be moved in a better configuration).

+As we wanted a successful pick and place action in our scenario, we had to perform and keep the following changes from the starting code:
+1. Line 93 : the tolerance was set to 1 radian instead of 0.1 to allow more freedom to the action regarding orientation in the action.
+This increases the chance of successful pick and place

+2. Lines 105 and 108 : the max attempt values were changed from 3 to 1 since we wanted the process to be performed a single time.

+**3. Line 171 : the size of the object has been put to [0.07, 0.007, 0.10] for length, width and height instead of [0.017, 0.017, 0.017].
+The reason was that the width was not accepted by the gripper, causing each time a failure in the place process, even when the pick sub-action was successful.**

+4. Lines 178, 186 and 194 : we lowered the height of the table and all associated objects by adding -0.08, in order to add the difference between the base of the robotic arm and the table.

+5. Line 203 : we lowered the height of the target by -0.075 to perform a proper pick action without colliding the table (instead of -0.08).

+6.

 # CREATED PACKAGES